holahoon/dk-holahoon/README.md

 - [lodash](https://lodash.com/)
   - Improved event listeners' performance to ease state update using methods such as debounce.

-[absolute imports](https://create-react-app.dev/docs/importing-a-component/) to improve the readability of the imported files.
+- [absolute imports](https://create-react-app.dev/docs/importing-a-component/) to improve the readability of the imported files.

-## Available Scripts
+## Setup
 Clone the repo and run:
 ```
 npm run build